appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-installation.md

 Following the above process, you can successfully install the shared packages and execute the shared process flows within those packages.

 **Note:**
 - Installation is mandatory to use packaged Process Flows.
 - You cannot rename an installed folder after the installing the package.
 You will only get the `rename` option if the package that is being installed is having the `same name` under the folder `Installed Process Flows`.
 - All the node configurations and mapping done in process flow will be shared when sharing the package to other organisation.
 - Modifications made in the process flows in source organisation _after the sharing_ , the changes will not reflect once the package is shared to an another organisation.
 - As Process flow doesn't stores any credentials, you will not have to worry about credentials vulnerability.
 - Process Flows that are shared, if deleted from the folder **Installed Process Flow**, will move to the TRASH folder.
 However, you can anytime restore those process flows from TRASH.
 The process flows will be restored in the **Process Flow** folder.
-- You cannot delete the Installed folders.
+- You cannot delete the Installed folders